pywbem/pywbemtools/docs/pywbemclicmdshelp.rst

       Display the interop namespace name.

-      Displays the name of the interop namespace defined for the WBEM Server.
+      Displays the name of the interop namespace defined for the WBEM server.

     Options:
       -h, --help  Show this message and exit.